fabston/Telegram-Airdrop-Bot/README.md

 ### Discord Airdrop Bot
 I have also published a similar bot for Discord.
 You can find it [here](https://github.com/fabston/Discord-Airdrop-Bot).

+### 👨‍💻 Custom work
+If you are interested in me hosting and/or customising the bot for you, feel free to reach out to me on Telegram [@fabston](https://t.me/fabston).

 ## Features
 - Check if a correct ERC-20 address has been provided